mselair/AISC/README.md

 version: 0.0.1 - alpha

 See readme files for each subpackage in the AISC folder.
-This is pre-release of tools.
+This is pre-release of tools for our collaborators.
 Any reports, suggestions, or bug reports are welcomed.

 ## Contains
 - Simplified python wrapper for [Multiscale Electrophysiology Format (MEF)](https://github.com/msel-source/meflib) using [pymef](https://github.com/msel-source/pymef) - see [documentation](https://pymef.readthedocs.io/en/latest/).